-• "What do we know, what don't we know, and so what?"

-Identify which conversation the thesis is joining, where the conversation has not yet gone, and why it should go there.

-• "What will we learn?"
+- "What do we know, what do we not know, and so what?"
+Identify which conversation the thesis is joining, where the conversation has not yet gone, and why it should go there. - "What will we learn?"
 Give a preview of the work's theoretical contribution.